white-poto/react-multi-process/README.md

     });
 });

-// 20 is the sub process count
+// the second param is the sub process count
 $master = new \React\Multi\Master($loop, 20);
 $master->start();
 ```